domeengine/dome/docs/guides/distribution.md

 ## NEST - Easy bundling

-_(Please note: NEST is still in development, and has to be built from source)_

-For easy distribution, you can package all of your games resources into a single `.egg` file using a tool called [NEST](https://github.com/domeengine/nest).
+For easy distribution, you can package all of your games resources into a single `.egg` file using the `nest` tool built into DOME.
 DOME automatically plays any file named `game.egg` in the current working directory.

-If you use a `.egg` file, DOME expects your game to start from a `main.wren` in the base directory as it's entry point.
+If you use a `.egg` file, DOME expects your game to start from a `main.wren` in the base directory as its entry point.

-Install NEST, and then navigate to your main game directory, before running the following:
+Navigate to your main game directory, before running the following:

 ```
-> nest -z -o game.egg -- [files | directories]
+> dome nest [files | directories]
 ```

+This will bundle all the files and directories into a file named `game.egg`.

 ### Fused Mode

 Depending on your needs, you might want to only distribute your application to your users as a single file.
 This is possible using DOME's "fuse" mode.
 Once you have a `.egg` file as described in the previous section, you can embed it inside a DOME executable using the "fuse" tool.
 Run DOME from the commandline like this:

 ```
-> dome -f game.egg [destination file]
+> dome fuse game.egg [destination file]
 ```

 This creates a standalone executable which requires no other files to run.
 If you set a destination file, the resulting binary will be placed there.
 Otherwise, it'll be placed in the current working directory, as a file named `game` (or `game.exe` on Windows).
 This will only produce a binary for the current platform.
 You'll need to do this on each platform you want to distribute to.